 We have done a lot of work at West County Plastic Surgeons trying to figure out how to speed up recovery after a lower body lift.
 We now employ an "Enhanced Recovery Protocol" to reduce pain after this body contouring procedure.
 Our protocol minimizes the need for pain medicine after surgery and speeds up recovery time—and we are proud to say it has won awards at international plastic surgery meetings and has led to several publications.

 We use the Embrace scar management system that goes a long way to making lower body lift scars lighter and thinner than ever before.

 Anesthesia: A lower body lift is performed with the patient under general anesthesia.

 Length of procedure: 4 to 5 hours.

 Estimated recovery time: You can return to work after 4 to 6 weeks and should avoid vigorous activities for 6 to 8 weeks.
 Visible bruising should clear up within 2 weeks, and swelling begins to resolve within 4 weeks.
-To learn how to prepare for a lower body lift and what to expect afterwards, click here to download our patient instructions.
+To learn how to prepare for a lower body lift and what to expect afterward, click here to download our patient instructions.

 Side effects: Common side effects include bruising, swelling, a few spitting sutures, and some numbness, itching, and spasm of the abdomen, lower back, and sides.
 Drain tubes lasting 10 to 30 days are placed, and you will be required to walk gently flexed at the waist for about 5 days after surgery.
 An injectable blood thinner called Lovenox® is generally used for at least 10 days after surgery to prevent blood clots.
-On occasion, delays in wound healing may occur.
-Click here to download a detailed consent form from the American Society of Plastic Surgeons that lists the risks and benefits of body lift procedures.
+On occasion, delays in wound healing may occur Click here to download a detailed consent form from the American Society of Plastic Surgeons that lists the risks and benefits of body lift procedures.